Invitation to Submit

 3. Critical Voices that discuss an important topic related to the CIS Network from the personal perspective of its author.
 Generally speaking, the intended audience for a critical voice piece comprises both scholars and practitioners.

-We will also use this newsletter as a place to share our members’ recent publications and accomplishments, as well as information regarding the CIS Networks’ future meetings and events.
+We will also use this newsletter as a place to share our members’ recent publications and accomplishments, as well as information regarding the CIS Network’s future meetings and events.

 We hope that the introduction of this newsletter provides an additional forum for CIS Network members to exchange and explore new ideas, learn about and share different approaches to conducting critical internationalization research, and contribute positively and respectfully to the network community.
-Questions, comments, and inquiries can be directed to criticalinternationalization2@gmail.com.

-Dr. Santiago Castiello-Gutiérrez and Dr. Melissa Whatley (Editors)
+Dr. Santiago Castiello-Gutiérrez and Dr. Melissa Whatley (Editors) and Chris Fuglestad (Assistant Editors)